harphub/harpIO/README.md

 ```

 If you include these environment variables in your .bashrc file, or
-equivalent you won’t need to worry about it when you wish to install an
+equivalent, you won’t need to worry about it when you wish to install an
 update to meteogrid.

 Or you can set compiler and linker options in the file $HOME/.R/Makevars